robin-debry/CPPGame/README.md

 |Raphaël Descamps|Program Manager/Software Engineer|
 |Habi CAILLEAU|Software Engineer|

-## The Project :
+## The Project

 This project consists of creating a game of our choice as a team.

 We have to develop this game in C++.

 But we have no restrictions regarding the game, the game rules and the game design.

 We prefer a 2D game, because it's easier to make and quicker to develop.

 *Expectation :*

-- Language Used C++
+- Language Used C++ - SFML
-- Simple game
+- Simple playable game
 - 2D game
-- No design and rule restriction
+- No design and rule restrictions

-## Our Game :
+## Our Game

-### Overview :
+### Overview

-Nous avons décider avec notre équipe de s'inspirer du jeu [JetPack Joyride](https://fr.wikipedia.org/wiki/Jetpack_Joyride).
-Un jeu en 2D ou le joeur incarne un personage qui doit eviter de rentrer en contact avec des lazers et des missiles qui apparaissent de manière aléatoire.
+Our team decided to take inspiration from the game [JetPack Joyride](https://fr.wikipedia.org/wiki/Jetpack_Joyride).
+A 2D game in which the player embodies a character who must avoid coming into contact with lazers and missiles that appear at random.
+The player must also collect as many green bills as possible to accumulate the most money possible.

-### Our features :
+### Our features

-Pour notre jeu, nous avons decider de reprendre les meme regles que le jeu JetPack **Joyride**, qui consiste a presser une touche pour se deplace en hauteur puis relacher la touche pour redescendre permettant d'ésquiver les missiles et lazers.

-Le joeur incarne un voleur poursuivie par des policiers et qui ne doit pas toucher les lazers sinon la partie et fini.

-De plus, il doit recupérer le maximum de billet vert pour s'enfuir avec un maximum d'argent récupéré.
+For our game, we decided to use the same rules as the JetPack Joyride game, which consists of pressing a key to move up and then releasing the key to move down, thus dodging missiles and lazers.

+The player takes on the role of a thief pursued by police officers, and must not touch the lazers, otherwise the game is over.

+In addition, he must collect as many greenbacks as possible to escape with as much money as possible.

 *Features* :

- -  Deplacement de haut en bas
- -  Récuperer les billets
- -  Ne pas toucher les lazers (sinon partie fini)
- -  Jeu sans fin
+- Move up and down
+- Collect banknotes
+- Don't touch the lazers (otherwise game over)
+- Endless game

-## How to Play :
+## How to Play

+You need just the space bar to play the game and the escape key to pause the game.